openstack/os-api-ref/doc/source/usage.rst

 This is a simple yaml file, with a single object of status codes and the reasons that each would be used.

-Each status code **must** have a default entry.
-This is used when a code is used in a ``rest_status_code`` stanza with no value.
+Each status code **must** have a default entry in the status yaml file.
+The default entry is used in the ``rest_status_code`` stanza when a code is listed with no value or lookup key.

 There may be situations where the reason for a code may be different across endpoints, or a different message may be appropriate.

-In this case, adding a entry at the same level as the ``default`` and referencing that in the stanaza like so:
+In this case, adding a entry at the same level as the ``default`` and referencing that in the stanza like so:

 .. code-block:: yaml

-   - 409: duplcate_zone
+   - 409: duplicate_zone

-This will overide the default message with the newly defined one.
+This will override the default message with the newly defined one.

+You can get a copy of a starter status file from the os-api-ref repository, by downloading :download:`http-status.yaml <http-status.yaml>`.

 rest_expand_all
 ---------------